ABOUT THE DANCE BASICS PROGRAM

 of ballet and contemporary dance.
 In addition to technique, students learn choreography second semester which is presented in the May Open Studio.

-A Third Class/ week is recommended for eager DB II students, ages 12+ by evaluation: offered Tues/Thursday
+A Third Class/ week is recommended for serious DB II students, ages 12+ by evaluation: offered Tues/ Thursday

 Dance Basics I, ages